Arackulele/Aracardexpansion/README.md

 A Card expansion for Part 1 of Inscryption made by me, Requires JsonLoader and CardApi to work

-This is a very early Version , a lot of Cards drop rates and places found might not work correctly

-Known issues:
+# Known issues:
+--Evolve Cards are broken-- ( this will probably be fixed in the next few days )

 Black Square Sigils ( not something i can change currently, look below for what each black square sigil card does)

+# Update Notes:
+-Some new Cards including a certain God and a dead Dog.Also chaos -Fix for modloader to work

-How to add to the Game
+# How to add to the Game
 Step 1:
-Install JsonLoader and CardApi and follow their install instructions
+Install API, it is a dependency

 Step 2:
-Put the Cards and Artworks Folders in the JsonLoader Folder
+Pu the Artwork folder and .dll file into the plugins folder

 Step 3:
 You are done